Cremation Costs in Mississippi | 2026 Guide

 How long does it take for a cremation in Mississippi?

-There is a 24 hour mandatory wait period after the death before a cremation can go ahead.
-The process to complete the legally required paperwork usually takes at least 24 hours.
-So, it is fair to say that it is usually 3-7 days for a cremation to be performed.
+There is a 24-hour mandatory waiting period after the death before a cremation can proceed.
+Completing the legally required paperwork usually takes at least 24 hours.
+So, it is fair to say that cremation usually takes 3-7 days.
 (Longer if there are any issues with consent or issuing a death certificate)

 The deceased will be sheltered in refrigerated storage during this time.
 A direct cremation service package generally includes refrigeration for up to 10-14 days.
-There may be an additional daily fee for refrigeration if the funeral home has to store the deceased for longer.
+There may be an additional daily refrigeration fee if the funeral home has to store the deceased for longer.

 The body is placed in a cremation chamber, also known as a retort.
 The chamber is heated to a high temperature (typically around 1,600 to 2,000 degrees Fahrenheit) using flames, gases, or a combination of both.
 This process reduces the body to bone fragments, which are then further processed into cremated remains or ashes.